18 Website Myths You Should Avoid

 MYTH 2 – If I build it, they will come.

 Wrong!
 You can build a great website, but you will still have to show them the way.
 Set them on the right path to get the information, products, or service they need.
 Your website won’t make a significant splash on the world wide web without work and time.
 You should launch your website with the initial focus on building relationships so that you can garner income over time.

 MYTH 3 – Once they visit my website, they are going to call me right away!

 Once your website launches, know that you have merely taken the first step.
 You must then begin the work of gaining their trust and making them comfortable with your business before they will decide to commit to you.

-An effective website design agency knows how to make sure this journey is seamless.
+An effective website design agency knows how to ensure this journey is seamless.

-I always find it a little funny that some customers refuse the move a website live without it being perfect.
-They believe that once they go live this massive audience will show up.
+I always find it a little funny that some customers refuse to move a website live without it being perfect.
+They believe that once they go live, this massive audience will show up.

 MYTH 4 – I should include every service and product I have.

-Before you set down to create your website outline of pages, make sure that you answer the crucial question; ‘How am I solving my customer’s problem?’
+Before you sit down to create your website outline of pages, ensure that you answer the crucial question; ‘How am I solving my customer’s problem?’

 Simplicity is key.
 Yes, you should provide enough information to show that you can solve your prospect’s problems and help them purchase from you.
 Attention-grabbing is fine when done in moderation.